Gexkill/sweng2/PP/src/index.md

 # 4. Allocate resources
 Since for the parts really done everyone worked with analogous working hours, we considered that for all parts everyone works on them with the same amount of hours.
-We have decided to dedicate to development only 50% of time because during it there are other parts to do, Christmas holiday and some in itinere exams.
+We have decided to dedicate to development only 50% of time because during it there were other parts to do, Christmas holiday and some *in itinere* exams.

 We used a diagram to show the allocation of human resources linked with the tasks.

-**TODO explain what we mean with 100%**
+**Note:** with 100% we mean 100% of time allocated to this course per day considering the number of CFU/ECTS.

 ![Resources][resources]\